 But there is one case where flagging isn’t the answer.
 If a whole segment of a topic has gone off-topic, please send the Community Managers a message about it rather than flagging the whole segment as off-topic.
 It is far less work if you do it this way, while the result stays the same.

 In order to maintain our community, the team reserve the right to remove any content and any user account for any reason at any time.
-No one previews new posts in any way; the Eve team take no responsibility for any content posted by the community.

 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.

 This site is operated by the Eve team and you, the community.
-If you have any further questions or thoughts about how things should work here, open a new topic in the site feedback category and let's discuss.
+If you have any further questions or thoughts about how things should work here, open a new topic in the forum feedback category and let’s discuss.
 But remember to check if it has already been posted before.
-If there's a critical or urgent issue that can't be handled by a feedback topic or a flag, contact the Community Managers.
+If there’s a critical or urgent issue that can’t be handled by a feedback topic or a flag, please contact the Community Managers.

 Yes, legalese is boring, but we must protect ourselves — and by extension, you and your data — against unfriendly folks.
 We have a Terms of Service describing your (and our) behaviour and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our TOS.